-PSSG members are well-known for relationship development with city, county, state and national leaders and agencies, and service on corporate and non-profit boards.
+PSSG experts are well-known for relationship development with city, county, state and national leaders and agencies, and service on corporate and non-profit boards.

-PSSG’s award-winning experts are nationally recognized media contributors and conference speakers on topics related to policing, crime, crisis response, mental illness among the justice-involved, law enforcement leadership and technology, information sharing, and innovations in building trust and community engagement.
+PSSG’s award-winning network of experts includes nationally recognized media contributors and conference speakers on topics related to policing, crime, crisis response, mental illness among the justice-involved, law enforcement leadership and technology, information sharing, and innovations in building trust and community engagement.

 National Leadership and Influence